 Thank you to everyone who has supported the #TorontoStrong Fund.
-The generous contributions made by corporations, individuals, and organizations have now been disbursed to the victims of the Yonge Street Attack and are in process for victims of the Danforth Shooting.
+The generous contributions made by corporations, individuals, and organizations have now been disbursed to the victims of the Yonge Street Attack and of the Danforth Shooting.
 The victims are all grateful for the support received to help them in their healing.

 On July 22 tragedy struck again, this time on Danforth Avenue where two people were killed by gunfire and 13 others injured.
 The City of Toronto and Toronto Foundation, working with the pro bono #TorontoStrong steering committee established a second fund to provide direct support to the victims of the Danforth shooting.